-- What is the towing capacity of the towing vehicle?
+- Before towing the vehicle, become familiar with the local laws that apply to recreational vehicle towing.
+These laws may vary by region.. - What is the towing capacity of the towing vehicle?
 Be sure to read the tow vehicle manufacturer's recommendations. - How far will the vehicle be towed?
 Some vehicles have restrictions on how far and how long they can tow. - Does the vehicle have the proper towing equipment?
-See your dealer or trailering professional for additional advice and equipment recommendations. - Is the vehicle ready to be towed?
+See your dealer or trailering professional for additional advice and equipment recommendations.

+Is the vehicle ready to be towed?
 Just as preparing the vehicle for a long trip, make sure the vehicle is prepared to be towed.